Mitigating Data Injection Attacks on Federated Learning: Conclusions

 \section{Conclusions}

-In this paper, we presented a robust federated learning algorithm that can operate in the presence of data injection attacks.
-We provided conditions for the proper identification of all malicious agents.
-Finally, we have shown the performance of the proposed technique on various data injection attacks.
-Detailed proofs of the lemmas as well as bounds on the attacker detection probability and the false-alarm probability will be presented in an extension of this work, to be uploaded to the arxiv.
+In this paper, we have presented a robust federated learning algorithm that can operate in the presence of data injection attacks.
+We have provided conditions for the identification of malicious agents.
+We have also demonstrated the performance of the proposed technique on various attacks.
+Detailed proofs of the lemmas as well as bounds on the attacker detection probability and the false-alarm probability are to be presented in an extended version of this work.